ncsa/puppet_deployment/README.md

 1. AGENT (relevant for testing in VM infrastructure)
    1. `doit.docker agent [hostname.fqdn]`

+NOTE: For testing in docker, need the following two things:
+1. an image that includes _systemd_ such as _centos/systemd_
+1. Add `--cap-add SYS_ADMIN` to the docker run command

 # Sample Scenario
 Enable and test environment isolation
 1. Setup Puppet Master